-- Describe the existing environmental values of the area which may be affected by the proposal.
-Environmental values are defined in Section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the ANZECC 2000 guidelines and South East Queensland Regional Water Quality Management Strategy.
+- Describe the existing environmental values of the area that may be affected by the proposal.
+Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the Australian and New Zealand Environment and Conservation Council (ANZECC) 2000 guidelines and South East Queensland Regional Water Quality Management Strategy.
 Environmental values may also be derived following recognised procedures, such as described in the ANZECC 2000 guidelines.
 Environmental values should be described by reference to background information and studies, which should be included as appendices to the EIS. - Describe the potential adverse and beneficial impacts of the proposal on the identified environmental values.
-Any likely environmental harm on the environmental values should be described. - Describe any cumulative impacts on environmental values caused by the proposal, either in isolation or by combination with other known existing or planned development or sources of contamination. - Propose environmental protection objectives and commitments.
+Any likely environmental harm on the environmental values should be described. - Describe any cumulative impacts on environmental values caused by the proposal, in combination with other existing and planned development or sources of contamination within 200 km of the project site, or that may materially contribute to the cumulative impacts of this project.
+The location and impacts of other existing relevant activities, and proposed activities, should be identified on maps at a suitable scale.
+Diagrams and other visual aids should be used, where possible, to describe the impacts. - Propose environmental protection objectives and commitments.
 All environmental protection commitments must be measurable and auditable. - Examine viable alternative strategies for managing impacts.
 These alternatives should be presented and compared in view of the stated objectives and standards to be achieved.
 Available techniques, including best practice, to control and manage impacts to the nominated objectives should be discussed.
 This section should detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
-Measures should prevent, or where prevention is not possible, minimise environmental harm and maximise socioeconomic and environmental benefits of the proposal.
+Measures should prevent, or where prevention is not possible, minimise environmental harm and maximise socio-economic and environmental benefits of the proposal.
 Preferred measures should be identified and described in more detail than other alternatives. - Describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
 The description should address the inputs, assumptions, limitations, sensitivities, accuracy and precision of the model.